DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - 📙**SOC 1 Engagements**: assess the organization’s controls that might impact the accuracy of financial reporting
         - 📙**SOC 2 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy of information stored in a system
             - SOC 2 audit results are confidential and are usually only shared outside an org under an NDA
-        - 📙**SOC 3 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy information stored in a system
+        - 📙**SOC 3 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy information stored in a system.
             - however, SOC3 audit results are intended for 📝public disclosure, and intended for distribution to third parties
     - Two types of SOC reports:
         - 💥**Type I Reports**: provide the auditor’s opinion on the description provided by management and the suitability of the design of the controls